-Based on my own experience I am a strong believer of taking time outs throughout the day, even if its for a moment I will take a few deep breaths to regain presence of where I am and what is really going on.
-This is true for me especially during gatherings where I may unintentionally be involved in two or three different conversations at the same time.
+I am a strong believer of taking time outs throughout the day.
+Have you ever been at a party and somehow been dragged into three different conversations simultaneously?
+Yep, it happens and it’s ok.
+When I notice this happening I will take a few deep breaths to regain presence of where I am and what is really going on.
 This practice allows me to reconnect and reenter my body during the times when I recognize I am losing my focus or begin to enter frustration.

-Remember to be kind to yourself and not to over schedule, give plenty of time to relax, reflect and let go of what is not needed in your personal internal hard drive.
-Remember that you can be the catalyst for creating a more loving and connected gathering and it all begins with how we enter each moment.
+Remember to be kind to yourself this season and give plenty of time to relax, reflect and let go of what is not needed.
+Remember that you can be the catalyst for creating a more loving and connected gathering and it begins with how you enter each moment.